aymane-eljerari/pothole-segmentation/README.md

 # pothole-localization
-Training a computer vision task to localize potholes from input images.
+Training a computer vision task to localize potholes in images.

 # Setup